Van's Aircraft RV-15

 The Van's Aircraft RV-15 is an American amateur-built aircraft that is under development by Van's Aircraft of Aurora, Oregon.
 It was first publicly shown at the AirVenture airshow in July 2022.
-The aircraft is intended to be supplied as a kit for amateur construction, but as of July 2022 the company is not yet accepting deposits for delivery positions.
+The aircraft is supplied as a kit for amateur construction, and as of July 2025 the company began accepting deposits for the initial sub kit, the RV-15 wing kit, with wing kit deliveries planned to start in December, 2025.
+The company announced a schedule on which it plans to accept orders for the remaining kits (tail, fuselage, finish, and firewall-forward kits) though summer, 2026.

 Development

-The RV-15 will be the first high-wing design for the manufacturer, a company known for its low-wing aircraft.
+The RV-15 is the first high-wing design for the manufacturer, a company known for its low-wing aircraft.
 The design was developed based on input from customers.
 Development was started with a "pine pigeon" wooden mock-up.

 The aircraft was designed by a 12-person engineering team starting in 2019.
-The design team included Van's chief engineer and current president Rian Johnson; Rob Heap, formerly of Scaled Composites and also Cessna; Brian Hickman formerly of Glasair Aviation and Axel Alvarez, a civilian graduate of the United States Naval Test Pilot School.
+The design team included Van's chief engineer and past president Rian Johnson; Rob Heap, formerly of Scaled Composites and also Cessna; Brian Hickman formerly of Glasair Aviation and Axel Alvarez, a civilian graduate of the United States Naval Test Pilot School.

 The prototype was constructed from computer assisted design parts utilizing matched-hole technology, with punch presses and computer numerical control machines working directly from the engineering design drawings.

-First flight was in June 2022 and the engineering prototype was first publicly shown at AirVenture 2022 in July 2022.
-Kit production is expected to commence by the summer to the end of 2023.
+The first flight was in June 2022 and the engineering prototype was first publicly shown at AirVenture 2022 in July 2022.
+At AirVenture in July 2025, the company announced that kit production had commenced, with initial kit deliveries planned to start at the end of 2025.

-By the end of January 2023, the aircraft has been substantially re-designed as a result of feedback from the flight test program.
+By the end of January 2023, the aircraft had been substantially re-designed as a result of feedback from the flight test program.
 Changes includes a new wing design with a different internal structure, located further aft; a wider aft fuselage; a more sloped windshield; relocated landing gear and a relocated flap handle from the cockpit ceiling to the floor.
 Wing tank fuel capacity was increased from 50 to 60 u.s.gal.

+The developmental prototype aircraft was again brought to AirVenture in July 2023 and again in July 2025, and included many more evolutionary design changes incorporated.
+These included: a greater span stabilator with wider, trimmable anti-servo tabs (2023) and a conventional tail with horizontal stabilizer and elevator (2025); re-worked ailerons with shifted hinge points; improved control harmonization, including removal of the rudder counterbalance to reduce sensitivity; plus the engine cant increased to 2.2° down.
+In 2025 the new final wing with integral fuel tanks was incorporated.
+The final design will include a new strut design, a new fuselage design with the wing located further back, the ability to accept smaller engines, new door design, and a new further aft main landing gear position.
+The company started accepting deposits for wing kits and estimated pricing and timing for all of the kits was announced during AirVenture 2025.